nslabspl/storybook/docs/addons/writing-addons.md

 One of Storybook's main features is its robust addon ecosystem.
 Use addons to enhance and extend your development workflow.
 This page shows you how to create your own addon.

-## What we're building
+# What we're building
 For this example, we're going to build a bare-bones addon that:

 - Adds a new panel in Storybook.
 - Retrieves a custom parameter from the stories.
 - Displays the parameter data in the panel.

-### Addon kit
+## Addon kit

 This guide shows you how to setup an addon from scratch.
-Alternatively, you can jumpstart your addon development with the [`addon-kit`](https://github.com/storybookjs/addon-kit).
+Alternatively, you can jumpstart your addon development with the <!-- That will be forked and detached -->[`addon-kit`](https://github.com/storybookjs/addon-kit).

-### Addon directory structure
+## Addon directory structure

-We recommend a common addon file and directory structure for consistency.
+We recommend a *common addon file and directory structure* for consistency.

 | Files/Directories | Description                        |
 | :---------------- | :--------------------------------- |